 Babywearing is the practice of carrying the baby in a wrap, sling or carrier device that allows the caregiver to go about their day with free hands while the baby received the engagement from the adult.

-This nurturing practice of babywearing benefits both the parent and the baby, promoting attachment, maternal and paternal bonding, and supporting easy breastfeeding.
+This nurturing practise of babywearing benefits both the parent and the baby, promoting attachment, maternal and paternal bonding, and supporting easy breastfeeding.

-This also allows the parents to continue with their day to day activity whilst staying in close proximity to their baby.
+This also allows the parents to continue with their day to day activities whilst staying in close proximity to their baby.

 Other health benefits of babywearig include for some mothers: aiding with postpartum depression and other postpartum psychosomatic conditions that some mothers experience.